obula-sai/Django-React-Ecommerce-App/README.md

-# DRF Ecommerce
+# Ecommerce Application

-DRF E-commerce is a fully functional *Clothing Ecommerce* Platform made using Django and React.
+E-commerce is a fully functional *Clothing Ecommerce* Platform made using Django and React.

 ## Characteristic Features